nerium-data/nerium/README.md

 ## Usage

-## Query files
+### Query files

 As indicated above, queries are simply text files placed in a local `query_files` directory, or another arbitrary filesystem location specified by `QUERY_PATH` in the environment.
 The base name of the file (`stem` in Python `pathlib` parlance) will determine the `{query_name}` portion of the matching API endpoint.

 ### Query parameters

 Use `:<param>` to specify bind parameters in your query text.
-These are given specific values in the URL query string by the `results` request.
+Clients can then specify values for these bind parameters in their `results` request, passed either as JSON or query string arguments.

 ### Metadata

 Query files can optionally include a [YAML](http://yaml.org/) metadata block.
-To add this metadata, create a special comment using the label `:meta` and surround the YAML document with standard triple-dashed lines, as in this example:
+The use of a special comment for metadata allows for the SQL file to be used as-is in other SQL clients.
+To add this metadata, create a multiline comment surrounded by `\* ... */` markers, and include the label `:meta` at the top.
+Within this comment, surround the YAML document with standard triple-dashed lines, as in this example:

 ```sql
 /* :meta